Posts

 Image

 MUSCLE LOSS AND AGING: CAUSES, IMPACT, AND SOLUTIONS Muscle loss, or sarcopenia, doesn’t just show up in your eighties—it starts quietly as early as your thirties and tends to speed up after sixty.
-It’s a mix of things that causes this decline.
-We naturally move less as we age, our bodies slow down on producing growth hormone and testosterone, and low-level inflammation starts to take hold.
-Plus, our muscles become less efficient at building new protein, our mitochondria—the powerhouses of our cells—don’t work as well, and we lose some of the motor neurons that tell our muscles to move.
-All these factors combine, making it more challenging to hold on to or rebuild muscle (Physiological Reviews; Revista Ciencias de la Salud; The American Journal of Clinical Nutrition).
+It’s a combination of factors that cause this decline.
+As we age, our bodies naturally produce less growth hormone and testosterone, and low-level inflammation begins to take hold.
+Additionally, our muscles become less efficient at building new protein, our mitochondria—the powerhouses of our cells—don’t function as well, and we lose some of the motor neurons that instruct our muscles to move.
+All these factors combine to make it more challenging to maintain or rebuild muscle (Physiological Reviews; Revista Ciencias de la Salud; The American Journal of Clinical Nutrition).
 Losing muscle isn’t just about feeling weaker.
-Sarcopenia makes everyday tasks—like walking or standing up from a chair—much harder.
-It raises the risk of falls and fractures, which can threaten independence.
-There’s...
+Sarcopenia makes everyday tasks, such as walking or standing up from a chair, significantly more challenging.
+It raises the risk of falls and fractures, which can threate...

 Image

 EMOTIONAL EATING: CAUSES AND SOLUTIONS Emotional eating occurs when people use food to cope with stress or challenging emotions, rather than eating because they're hungry.
-It’s complex, involving psychology, biology, and sometimes patterns learned in childhood.
+It's complex, involving psychology, biology, and sometimes patterns learned in childhood.
 Maybe you grew up in a house where sweets were used as a fix for a bad day, or you notice cravings spike when your hormones are out of whack.
 For some, genetics may also play a role.
-If you want to break the cycle of emotional eating, you have to get to the heart of what’s driving it.
+If you want to break the cycle of emotional eating, you have to get to the heart of what's driving it.
 Cognitive Behavioral Therapy (CBT) is one of the most effective tools available.
 It helps you identify the thoughts and triggers that lead you to eat for comfort, and then teaches you ways to respond differently.
-Studies show CBT can help people manage their emotional connection—it’s better at improving emotional control than delivering significant, fast weight changes.
-Mappss is another app that’s gaining traction.
-Practicing mindfulness or ...
+Studies show that CBT can help people manage their emotional connection—it's more effective at improving emotional control than at delivering significant, fast weight changes.
+Mappss is another app that's gaining trac...

 Image